ImperialCollegeLondon/pyrealm/docs/source/users/demography_two/flora.md

 ## Plant Cohorts

-The {class}`~pyrealm.demography_two.cohorts.Cohorts` object provides a class to describe size structured cohorts of plants.
-A cohort is simply a number of individuals of a given PFT with size specified as diameter at breast height.
-The `Cohorts` object validates the cohort data and pairs each cohort up with the appropriate set of traits from a provided `Flora`.
+The demography module works with size-structured cohorts, where each cohort is simply *a number of individuals of a given PFT of a given size*.
+In `pyrealm`, the size of cohorts is captured using the diameter at breast height (DBH, metres) and the [T model](./t_model.md) is then used to predict the wider allometry and carbon allocation of those individuals.

-The `Cohorts` object automatically assigns a unique cohort ID  to each cohort.
-The details of these ID values can be controlled through the `cid_generator` argument (see {class}`~pyrealm.demography_two.cohorts.Cohorts`)
+The {class}`~pyrealm.demography_two.cohorts.Cohorts` structure is therefore simply a dataframe.
+Each row describes a separate cohort, with a unique ID tag, and the columns provide the cohort details, including the matching trait data for the PFT.
+Cohorts can also optionally be assigned into communities, allowing data for several locations to be held in the same `Cohorts` instance.

+A `Cohorts` instance is generated using either `create_cohorts` or `create_cohorts_from_csv`.
+Both functions require a `Flora` object to match cohort PFT names to trait data and a cohort ID generator.

 ```{code-cell} ipython3
 # Create a simple community with three cohorts